-Our Very Favorite Picture Books About Elephants: NONFICTION!
+Our Very Favorite Children’s Books About Elephants: NONFICTION!

 The Elephant, by Jenni Desmond: Did you know elephants walk on their tip toes?
 Or that they can detect the rumbling of other elephants from nearly six miles away?
-We absolutely adore Jenni Desmond’s non-fiction offerings, including The Blue Whale and The Polar Bear, and this beautiful picture book about the endangered elephant is another stunner filled with gorgeous, true-to-life illustrations and fascinating facts for little minds.
+We absolutely adore Jenni Desmond’s non-fiction offerings, including The Blue Whale and The Polar Bear, and this beautiful children’s book about elephants is another stunner filled with gorgeous, true-to-life illustrations and fascinating facts for little minds.